andrewcargill/johans_eco_timber/README.md

 Johan is able to custom mill the trees to exactly what his customers require.
 Customers like instrument builders, furniture makers and timber-frame house renovators.

-Johan is part of their team.
-Solving a problem for his customers.
+Johan is part of their team, solving a problem for his customers.
 What better way to do this than a custom built online enquiry system that allows users to specifically detail what they need and when they need it.
-Giving Johan the information he needs to really offer his customers a unique and premium service.
+The website gives Johan the information he needs to really offer his customers a unique and premium service.

 ![alt text](readme_media/hero_image.jpg)